MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/view-user-accounts-with-office-365-powershell.md

 ### All accounts

-To display the full list of user accounts, run this command in your Office 365 PowerShell command prompt or the PowerShell Integrated Script Environment (ISE).
+To display the full list of user accounts, run this command:

 ```
 Get-MsolUser